Gold Hill, Nevada

-Gold Hill is an unincorporated community in Storey County, Nevada, located just south and downhill of Virginia City.
+Gold Hill is an unincorporated community in Storey County, Nevada, United States, located just south and downhill of Virginia City.

+History

 Incorporated December 17, 1862, in order to prevent its annexation by its larger neighbor, the town at one point was home to at least 8,000 residents.
 Prosperity was sustained for a period of 20 years between 1868 and 1888 by mining the Comstock Lode, a major deposit of gold and silver ore.
 Mines such as the Yellow Jacket, Crown Point, and Belcher brought in over $10 million each in dividends.
 Historical remnants of the town can still be seen, including the Gold Hill Hotel, promoted as Nevada's oldest hotel, in existence since 1861; the former Bank of California building; the restored Virginia & Truckee Railroad depot; the Depression-Era Crown Point Mill; and remains of several of the mines and residences in various states of restoration and repair.

 Although in the shadow of neighboring Virginia City, Gold Hill, nonetheless enjoyed a lively entertainment industry.
-The Gold Hill News was established in 1863, and Gold Hill enjoyed a theater by 1862.
+The Gold Hill Daily News was established in 1863, and Gold Hill enjoyed a theater by 1862.
 The demographic mirrored Virginia City where one third of the population was engaged in mining and the Irish immigrant dominated numerically.
 Newspaperman Alfred Doten is associated with the town.
 His numerous journals, available at the University of Nevada, Reno Special Collections, provide a rich and detailed history of his experiences in the American West during the nineteenth century.
 One of the main settlements for the Cornish on the Comstock lode was in Gold Hill.